 I hate slow sites (like most people) and also Google like’s fast sites so I’m always trying ways to make my site load faster.
 In fact, the article you are reading, loads in less than 1s :O!

 If you click on the “Install” tab you will see that many of the options are Preset.
 However, not all, and I’ll also help you set up Cloudflare (free).

 I use this combination on all of my sites to make them faster.
 This guide will help you optimize your WordPress site and fix a lot of problems found by Pingdom or Google PageSpeed Insights: Caching, minify, gzip, bad requests, cache validator, add expires headers and much more.

-Of course, if you want a load time like this, you need to have a well-structured WordPress theme and fast servers as well.
+Of course, if you want a load time like this, you need to have a well-structured WordPress theme like StudioPress and fast servers as well.

 Download my W3 Total Cache settings here so that you can import into the plugin and hence you don’t have to go about setting it up completely.
 Sadly you are going to have a DropBox account (because Google Drive isn’t letting me upload this!)
 Upload using “Import” under Performance → General Settings → Import / Export Settings.
-You will still need to configure CloudFlare.
+You will still need to configure Cloudflare with W3 cache below.

 Follow along with the images 🙂

 2. W3 Total Cache Page Cache Settings

 If you go to the Install tab, you can see the basic settings recommended by the plugin developer and in that he recommends using Compatibility mode.
 It reduces performance but your site is less likely to cause problems on your site.

 Minify should be kept disabled if you are going to be using Cloudflare as I recommend.
 The best settings are the preset settings when it comes to Minify, Database Cache, and Object Cache.